 As we build this company from the ground up, we will invite you to learn more about our Team.
 When the time comes, more information will be added here.

-What you'll probably see first, though, are video productions introducing you to our expert, Capt.
+At the links above are videos introducing you to our expert, Capt.
 Nicholas Gottuso (Ret.); and Team Members Erin Hyden, Ross Pearson, and Todd Oliva.
-Under Captain Nick's watchful eye, Erin, Ross and Todd will begin their gun oddysseys by first exploring: Personal Self Defense, Long Distance Precision Rifle Training, and Multi-Gun Cross Training.
+Under Captain Nick's watchful eye, Erin, Ross and Todd have started their gun oddysseys by first exploring: Personal Self Defense, Long Distance Precision Rifle Training, and Multi-Gun Cross Training.

 In the future, Ross, Erin and Todd will expand beyond these subjects to other areas.
 There really is no end to what they and GuardAmerican can do, show, and teach.